William Cartwright (Bahamian politician)

+Career and influence

 Cartwright was a native of Long Island, Bahamas.
 He was elected to the Bahamas House of Assembly, the lower house of Parliament, in 1949 as a representative of Cat Island.
 He served in parliament for seven years.
+Outside politics, Cartwright worked as a realtor before becoming a magazine publisher.

+In 1953, William Cartwright, who owned The Bahamas Review purchased the The Nassau Herald, on the death of it co-founder, Jack Stanley Lowe.
+Cyril Stevenson, who worked as a journalist at The Nassau Guardian became editor of the Herald.
+Later that year, Cartwright and Stevenson travelled to London to cover the coronation for The Bahamas Review.
+While there, they met with representatives of the Labour Party.
+They also travelled to Jamaica where they met with members of the Jamaican Labour Party and the People's National Party.

-In 1953, Cartwright joined with Sir Henry Milton Taylor and Cyril Stevenson to found the Progressive Liberal Party (PLP), the first national political party in the Bahamas.
-Outside politics Cartwright worked as a realtor before becoming a magazine publisher later in life.
+When they returned to Nassau, Cartwright and Stevenson joined with Henry Milton Taylor to found the Progressive Liberal Party (PLP), the first national political party in the Bahamas.
+Taylor became chair, Cartwright became the treasurer, and Stevenson became the secretary-general of the new party.

+Death and legacy

 Cartwright resided at the Good Samaritan Home in Nassau for the final two years of his life.
 He died at Princess Margaret Hospital in Nassau at 4 a.m. on June 7, 2012, at the age of 89.

 Bahamas Governor-General Arthur Foulkes had visited Cartwright three weeks before his death.
 Prime Minister of the Bahamas and leader of the PLP, Perry Christie, presented a speech in honor of Cartwright to the Assembly, calling him a "national hero" who contributed a "historical role he had played in laying the foundations for party politics in The Bahamas."
 Loretta Butler-Turner, the deputy leader of the opposition Free National Movement (FNM) and MP for Cartwright's native Long Island, said that "He is in his own right a founder of the modern Bahamas."
 Butler-Turner also called for the establishment of a national oral history project following Cartwright's death to preserve the modern, social and national history and national identity of the country.